 Where to find them?
 Tacos El Pollo is on the corner of E. Colorado Blvd and Rosemead Blvd by Lucky Car Wash.

 When are they open?
 Tacos El Pollo opens daily at 6 pm and closes at midnight.

 Tacos El Pollo | 3696 E Colorado Blvd, Pasadena | Google Map It

 Lobsta Truck is one of the only food trucks in Pasadena serving succulent lobster rolls, lobster bisque, and clam chowders.
 You can get the lobster buttered or with seasoned mayo.

 I always get the buttered lobster rolls.
 Butter makes the world go round.

-The lobster roll is a whopping $17 (or possibly more by the time you read this with the cost of everything going up) but it’s worth it when you’re eating a perfectly toasted on a New England-style roll stuffed with delicious fresh and sweet lobster.
+The lobster roll is a whopping $17 (or possibly more by the time you read this with the cost of everything going up), but it’s worth it when you’re eating a perfectly toasted New England-style roll stuffed with delicious fresh and sweet lobster.

 It’s a fantastic Sunday lunch or dinner treat.
 Pair it with some clam chowder.

 Where to find them?
 Lobsta Truck sets up every Sunday in front of Target on Colorado Blvd, between the cross streets of N Oak Knoll Ave and N Hudson Ave.